-If you agree to the participation of the person you represent in the study, you consent to their medical data, taken from their medical file, being recorded in the pseudonymized database of our IKKoPeS study (i.e. recognized by a code that does not allow them to be directly identified), and to be processed and analyzed.
+If this is not the case, and if you give your consent for the person you represent to be included in the study, you are consenting to the fact that that his or her health data, taken from his or her personal medical file, will be recorded in the pseudonymized database of our IKKoPeS study (i.e. recognized by a code that does not allow him or her to be directly identified), and will be processed and analyzed..